Josiah-AG/simple_shell/README.md

-# simple_shell
-ALX Team Project Two
+ALX Team Project Two, This is an ALX team projet prepared by Eyosiyas Gudeta and Senay Frehiwot